-- A Jersey incorporated company which issues Sukuk
+- A Jersey incorporated company typically used for Sukuk issuance

 - A limited partnership issuing partnership interests

-Regulation/supervision of Sukuk issues and other Islamic products is provided by the Jersey Financial Services Commission (JFSC).
-The JFSC is familiar with Islamic products and they are processed in the same manner as other securities, as Jersey’s laws are broad enough to permit the issue of all types of Islamic instruments.
+Regulation/supervision of Sukuk issues and other Shariah-compliant products is provided by the Jersey Financial Services Commission (JFSC).
+The JFSC is familiar with Shariah-compliant products and they are processed in the same manner as other securities, as Jersey’s laws are broad enough to permit the issue of all types of Shariah-compliant instruments.

 A private trust company (PTC) acts as trustee of the family trust (or trusts) and the directors of the PTC could include members of the family and/or their close advisors, together with professional trustees.
 The PTC will often be advised by a family council or similar body.
 PTCs are increasingly being used by high net worth private clients, who prefer to establish their own PTC to act as the trustee of their family trusts, rather than transferring assets to a professional trustee company.